Signal Boosts for May 2024

 Once again, Grant Sanderson (3Blue1Brown) delivers.
 This YouTube channel teaches tough ideas from math/computer science, with beautiful visualizations & intuitive explanations.
 This past month, Grant did it again, explaining the Transformer, the AI architecture behind ChatGPT, DALL-E, AlphaFold, and more!

-It's a 3-part series, with 1 more part to come:
+It's a 3-part series, with 1 more part to come all out now:

 (Actually, this series is a sequel to his previous series, explaining the classic, "vanilla" Artificial Neural Networks.
 I found those super-valuable too; it even helped me code my own ANN from scratch!)